-- Is the project consistent with the goals of the Town of Fairhaven Community Preservation Plan? - Does the project have other sources of funding?
-If so, indicate percentage. - Does the project require urgent attention? - Does the project serve a currently underserved population? - Does the project preserve a threatened resource? - Is the project consistent with existing Fairhaven Planning Documents such as the Master Plan and Open Space Plan? - Does the project fit within the current or already proposed zoning regulations? - Does the project have a means of support for maintenance and upkeep? - Does the project involve currently owned municipal assets? - Does the project leverage additional or multiple sources of public and/or private funding? - Does the project have more that two other sources of funding? - Does the project serve multiple needs and populations and/or addresses more than one focus area of the CPA? - Does the project reclaim abandoned or previously developed lands? - Does the project require special permitting? - Does the project have community support? - Does the project have sufficient supporting documentation? - Does the project provide a positive impact to the community? - Has the applicant/applicant team successfully implemented projects of similar type and scale, or have demonstrated the ability and competency to implement the project as proposed?

-• Does the applicant have site control, or the written consent by the property owner to submit an application?
+Is the project consistent with the goals of the Town of Fairhaven Community Preservation Plan ?
+Does the project have other sources of funding?
+If so, indicate percentage.
+Does the project require urgent attention?
+Does the project serve a currently underserved population?
+Does the project preserve a threatened resource?
+Is the project consistent with existing Fairhaven Planning Documents such as the Master Plan and Open Space Plan?
+Does the project fit within the current or already proposed zoning regulations?
+Does the project have a means of support for maintenance and upkeep?
+Does the project involve currently owned municipal assets?
+Does the project leverage additional or multiple sources of public and/or private funding?
+Does the project have more that two other sources of funding?
+Does the project serve multiple needs and populations and/or addresses more than one focus area of the CPA?
+Does the project reclaim abandoned or previously developed lands?
+Does the project require a Special Permit, NOI, Building Permit or other permitting?
+Please list all local and State permits you are aware of that the project will need.
+Does the project require special permitting?
+Does the project have community support?
+Does the project have sufficient supporting documentation?
+Does the project provide a positive impact to the community?
+Has the applicant/applicant team successfully implemented projects of similar type and scale, or have demonstrated the ability and competency to implement the project as proposed?
+Does the applicant have site control, or the written consent by the property owner to submit an application?